Rulikkk/Rulikkk.github.io/content/2020-10-19 Digit Learner/index.md

   - kids
   - speech-recognition
   - i18n
-  - digit-learner
+  - digit-tutor
 ---

-"Digit Learner" — a simple online game for kids in Svelte, which uses speech recognition engine to train pronounciation of digits: from "0" to "9".
+"Digit Tutor" — a simple online game for kids in Svelte, which uses speech recognition engine to train pronounciation of digits: from "0" to "9".

-> This post is part of a series about building "Digit Learner", that include:
+> This post is part of a series about building "Digit Tutor", that include:
 >
-> 1. Building “Digit Learner” — Part 1: Svelte
+> 1. Building “Digit Tutor” — Part 1: Svelte
-> 2. Building “Digit Learner” — Part 2: Speech Recognition
+> 2. Building “Digit Tutor” — Part 2: Speech Recognition
-> 3. Building “Digit Learner” — Part 3: Internationalization
+> 3. Building “Digit Tutor” — Part 3: Internationalization

 # Idea